The First 5 Things I Do in Camp When Backpacking

 #1 Take Care of My Feet

 Task number one: yank off my boots (or shoes) and socks and soak my feet in a cold creek or lake to “ice” achy muscles and wash dirt off my feet and lower legs as well as possible without soap.
-I may also take a swim—usually after stretching (see #2)—to cool off, get the dust and sweat off my body, and let the chilly water soothe all of the muscles I’ve worked.
+I often also take a swim—usually after stretching (see #2)—to cool off, get the dust and sweat off my body, and let the chilly water soothe all of the muscles I’ve worked.
 All of this will help me relax and sleep better.

 I sometimes bring light camp footwear, like flip-flops or sandals, to change into if my hiking footwear is boots that are heavier and hotter than I want to wear in camp.
 If I’ve worn low-cut, breathable shoes hiking, I don’t bother bringing camp footwear.
 But I’ll wear hiking shoes in camp with the laces and tongue wide open, more like slippers, to keep my feet cool and dry.